rrpff/Projects/list.md

 [ ] **Flower Shop Ordering To Go** - Create a flower shop application which deals in flower objects and use those flower objects in a bouquet object which can then be sold.
 Keep track of the number of objects and when you may need to order more.

 [ ] **Image Gallery** - Create an image abstract class and then a class that inherits from it for each image type.
 Put them in a program which displays them in a gallery style format for viewing.

+[ ] **Patient  Doctor Scheduler** - Create a patient class and a doctor class.
+Have a doctor that can handle multiple patients and setup a scheduling program where a doctor can only handle 16 patients during an 8 hr work day.

 [ ] **Product Inventory Project** - Create an application which manages an inventory of products.
 Create a product class which has a price, id, and quantity on hand.
 Then create an *inventory* class which keeps track of various products and can sum up the inventory value.